RaysceneNS/rayscenens.github.io/_posts/2018-08-23-Lessons-on-designing-neural-network.md

 When running the program there are a large number of dud players, these are networks whose response to the stimuli never evoke an output greater than our threshold.
 It would be nice to cull these from the population before they get a chance to move to the next generation.

 The vision mechanism is poor reflection of the game state.
 The problem with the vision layer is apparent when you consider the mechanics of the game.
 As it stands now the signal received into this layer for an asteroid that is moving towards the ship is identical to the signal for an asteroid that is travelling past or away from the ship.
-What is needed is some mechanism to encode the motion vector relative to the ship so that the player ai can determine the threat level and respond accordingly.
+What is needed is some mechanism to encode the motion vector relative to the ship so that the player AI can determine the threat level and respond accordingly.

 The project files are available on [GitHub](https://github.com/RaysceneNS/Stroids/tree/master/Stroids)